gronnmann/Fiken.py/README.md

 - `delete` - Deletes the object from Fiken

 Not all methods are available for all objects, please check the Fiken API documentation for more information.
-Errors will give a `UnsupportedMethodException`.
+Errors will give a `RequestWrongMediaTypeException`.

 ### Placeholders and kwargs